SeismicData/SEIS-PROV/definition/index.rst

 ``SEIS-PROV`` documents must be validateable and verified to be correct to be of any use.
 This section details this process and which steps must be performed in order to make sure a given SEIS-PROV file is valid.
-It also documents the usage of a reference implementation for a ``SEIS-PROV`` validator.
+It also documents the usage of a reference implementation of a ``SEIS-PROV`` validator.

 .. toctree::